tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 # Performance Considerations

-One of the challenges with cloud-based DNS approaches, such as Adaptive DNS, is that the address of the obfuscated stub resolver can be currently used as input into DNS geographic load balancing sytems.
-Alternatively, the client's actual address is forwarded to the recursive resolver by the stub using EDNS0 Client Subnet which is a practice discouraged by DoH.
-Sharing this address, while detrimental to privacy, can result in DNS responses that will give better performance to the client.
+One of the challenges with cloud-based DNS approaches, such as Adaptive DNS, is that the address of the recrusive resolver is sometimes used as input into DNS geographic load balancing sytems.
+These systems assume the address of the recursive resolver and the terminal client are similar.
+In other cases, the client's actual address is forwarded to the authoritative server by the recursive using the EDNS0 Client Subnet feature.
+This is a practice discouraged by DoH for privacy reasons.
+Sharing this address, while detrimental to privacy, can result in better targeted DNS resolutions.

 Adaptive DNS makes the observation that this informaton is sensitive when used with, and therefore excluded from,